mkgold/approachingdh/approachingdh-syllabus.md

 **1/30 -- Introduction to the class and to each other**

 **2/6 -- How we read and argue today.**

-* political history of literary criticism
-* felski
+* Best, Stephen and Marcus, Sharon.
+"Surface Reading: An Introduction." _Representations_ 108.
+Fall 2009.
+* Love, Heather.
+"Close but not Deep: Literary Ethics and the Descriptive Turn." _New Literary History_, Volume 41, Number 2, Spring 2010, pp. 371-391.
+* Rooney, Ellen.
+"Live Free or Describe: The Reading Effect and the Persistence of Form." _differences_ (2010) 21 (3): 112-139.
+* Hayles, N K. _How We Think: Digital Media and Contemporary Technogenesis_.
+Chicago: University Of Chicago Press, 2012. (selections)
+* Felski, Rita. _The Limits of Critique_, 2015. (selections)
+* Marcus, Sharon; Love, Heather; and Best, Stephen.
+"Building a Better Description." _Representations_, Vol. 135 No. 1, Summer 2016, pp. 1-21.
+* North, Joseph. _Literary Criticism: A Concise Political History_, 2017. (selections)
 * Buurma, Rachel Sagner and Matthew K. Gold.
-"Contemporary Proposals about Reading in the Digital Age."
-Blackwell Companion to Literary Theory, Ed.
+"Contemporary Proposals about Reading in the Digital Age." _Blackwell Companion to Literary Theory_, Ed.
 David Richter.
 Forthcoming.
-* best/marcus
-* hayles

 **2/13 -- Representation and Enrichment -- digital editions**
-* McGann
+* McGann, Jerome.
 * Theories of the digital edition
 * TEI
 * WW archive